k--chow/gym_gridworld/README.md

 This is a 3 x 4 grid.

 ###
 Gridworld has a rock which is an invalid state, and two exit/game ending states (red and green), which return reward -1 and 1 respectively.
-MDP's are special because an intentional action is not deterministic; If we choose to go north (action 0), there is a 0.7 probability we go north, and a 0.15 probability we go in each orthogonal direction (0.15 east, 0.15 west).
+MDP's are special because every intentional action is not deterministic; If we choose to go north (action 0), there is a 0.8 probability we go north, and a 0.1 probability we go in each orthogonal direction (0.1 east, 0.1 west).

 ### Challenge: Algorithms to implement
 - [ ] Policy Evaluation